Cosmetology (COSM)

 Public safety standards, sanitation procedures, and applications of current and emerging techniques in artificial nails, manicuring, and pedicuring.
 PREREQ: Admitted to the Nail Technology Program.
 PRE-or-COREQ: COSM 1150.
 D

-COSM 1156 Fundamental Principles and Practices of Cosmetology III: 2 semester hours.
+COSM 1156 Intermediate Principles and Practices of Cosmetology III: 2 semester hours.

 Continuation of concepts and practices in cosmetology, using a combination of classroom, lab, and live work on the clinic floor dealing with customer needs and practical applications.
 PREREQ: COSM 1116.
 COREQ: COSM 1157.
 Su

-COSM 1157 Fundamental Principles and Practices of Cosmetology IV: 6 semester hours.
+COSM 1157 Intermediate Principles and Practices of Cosmetology IV: 6 semester hours.

 Continuation of the concepts and practices in cosmetology, using a combination of classroom, lab, and live work on the clinic floor dealing with customer needs and practical applications.
 PREREQ: COSM 1117.
 COREQ: COSM 1156.
 Su